Giddings Public Library and Cultural Center

 Can I sell my books at the festival?
 Yes!
 Authors are encouraged to sell their books at the festival.
 (Only books may be sold; no other items may be sold.)
 You may sell your entire portfolio of books at the festival, even if you did not submit them for festival consideration.
 The festival does not keep a portion of book sales.
 Authors are responsible for all financial exchanges regarding their books.
 The festival will not make change, take payments for authors, offer buyer receipts, etc.

 Thursday, Sept.
-26, 9A-3P: School visits (optional)
+25, 9A-3P: School visits (optional)

 Authors are scheduled to visit local schools (within a 40 mile radius of the library).
 Authors may visit multiple classrooms throughout the day and give presentations on various book-related topics.
 Past topics have included the writing process, where to find story inspiration, how to outline, character development, and the importance of editing.

 Thursday, Sept.
-26, 10A-5P: Table set up (optional)
+25, 10A-5P: Table set up (optional)

 Thursday, Sept.
-26, 5:30-7:30P: Welcome reception (optional)
+25, 5:30-7:30P: Author reception (optional)

 Friday, Sept.
-27, 8A: Festival-orientation breakfast (required)
+26, 8A: Festival-orientation breakfast (required)

 Join your fellow authors, library staff, and the festival committee for a brief orientation to prepare you for the next two days of festival fun!

 Friday, Sept.
-27, 9A-5P: Festival (required)
+26, 9A-5P: Festival (required)

 Lunch is included for participating authors.
 Authors will have a table inside the library for book sales and will have the opportunity to connect with members of the community.
 Local students attend the festival on school field trips.
+Authors accepted for the festival are expected to attend both festival days.

 Saturday, Sept.
-28: 9A-2P: Festival (required)
+27: 9A-2P: Festival (required)

 Breakfast is included for participating authors.
 Authors will have a table inside the library for book sales and will have the opportunity to connect with members of the community.
+Authors accepted for the festival are expected to attend both festival days.